 “How the fact of putting four edges around a collection of information or fact transforms them … a Photograph is not what was photographed it is something else.”
 Garry Winogrand Vision and Images Interview (see below)

-Their is currently a kickstarter to raise money to make a film “Garry Winogrand: All Things are Photographable”
+Their was a Kickstarter (successfully funded) to raise money to make the film “Garry Winogrand: All Things are Photographable”

 YouTube videos with and about Garry Winogrand.